ravina01/Pytorch_Deep_Learning/README.md

 - N - number of patches = H x W / (P square)
 - D - Const latent vector size which is = embedding dimensions

+### create patch embedding with convolution layer -->
+- will create image patches and turn them into patch embeddings
+- will flatten the image into sequence.
+- CNN explainer website
+- with kernel size = 16 and patch size of 16 will convert the image patches into feature maps and then will flatten it.
+- with torch.nn flatten layer
+- then will add positional embedding on top of it.
+- convolution represnetation is leranable embeddings
 -

+- Input (2D image): (224, 224, 3) -> (height, width, color channels)
+- Output (flattened 2D patches): (196, 768) -> (number of patches, embedding dimension)

+- 16 x 16 x 3 = 768 - embedding dim
+- We can recreate these with:

+- torch.nn.Conv2d() for turning our image into patches of CNN feature maps.
+- torch.nn.Flatten() for flattening the spatial dimensions of the feature map.

+- conv 2d always takes image input in 1, 3, H W size
+-

+### torch.Size([1, 768, 14, 14]) -> [batch_size, embedding_dim, feature_map_height, feature_map_width]